BleuVLK/rock-paper-scissors/README.md

-Rock-Paper-Scissors Assignment
+Revised Rock-Paper-Scissors Assignment

-Objective: to use javascript to create a simple console-based rock-paper-scissors game
+Objective: to add a simple UI to the Rock-Paper-Scissors game